kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 We adopted variable Z for velocities following the optical definition.
-The header tells us that equal steps in pixel coordinates are equal steps in frequency and the formula above shows that these steps in terms of optical velocity is depends on the frequency in a non-linear way.
+The header tells us that equal steps in pixel coordinates are equal steps in frequency and the formula above shows that these steps in terms of optical velocity depends on the frequency in a non-linear way.
 Therefore we set the conversion algorithm to **F2W**  which indicates that there is a non linear conversion from frequency to wavelength (optical velocities are associated with wavelength, see  [Ref3]_ .).
 Note that we can use wildcards